- Frog Census

 HOW TO ORDER YOUR TADPOLE KIT(S) 1 – 0 – 1

 - Once the booking process has opened (beginning of Term 3) fill in the Tadpole Kit request form, YOU WILL NEED YOUR ORGANISATION’S BANK ACCOUNT DETAIL FOR THIS!!

 - Read and Download the Tadpole Kits for Schools Terms and Conditions, the FrogWatch’s Tadpole Kit Program DIARY and our other teaching resources, including a range of educational videos

-- Enter pick up dates and return dates into your calendar.
+- Enter pick up and return dates into your calendar.